MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-nca.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the e-mail address to be used when sending the log files that are generated by NCA to the network administrator.

 When the user sends the log files to the Administrator, NCA uses the default e-mail client to open a new message with the support email address in the To: field of the message, then attaches the generated log files as a .html file.
 The user can review the message and add additional information before sending the message.